OctopusDeploy/blog/blog/2022-03/lambda-cf/index.md

 ---
 title: Deploy a Lambda with CloudFormation
-description: Learn how to deploy a Lambda with this sample CloudFormation template
+description: Learn how to deploy a Lambda with this sample CloudFormation template.
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
-published: 2999-01-01
+published: 2022-03-30-1400
 metaImage:
 bannerImage:
+bannerImageAlt: 125 characters max, describes image to people unable to see it.
+isFeatured: false
 tags:
+ - DevOps
- - Octopus
+ - AWS
 ---

 Lambda is a serverless Function as a Service (FaaS) offering from AWS.
 Lambda's provide native scaling, high availability, and the ability to scale to 0 keeping costs down for infrequently used deployments.

 Like most AWS resources, Lambdas can access VPCs to interact with other resources like databases or EC2 instances.

-In this post you'll deploy a simple Lambda, and then build on the [VPC with private and public subnets example provided in a previous post](https://octopus.com/blog/aws-vpc-public-private) to deploy a Lambda in a VPC with internet access using CloudFormation.
+In this post, you'll deploy a simple Lambda, and then build on the [VPC with private and public subnets example provided in a previous post](https://octopus.com/blog/aws-vpc-public-private) to deploy a Lambda in a VPC with internet access using CloudFormation.

 ## A simple Lambda CloudFormation template